saantiaguilera/gradle-api-easy_publish/README.md

     url = "https://github.com/saantiaguilera/android-api-SecureKeys" // Your url

-    bintrayUser = System.getenv(BINTRAY_USER) // Or get it from a file? bintrayApiKey = System.getenv(BINTRAY_APIKEY) // Or get if from a file?
+    bintrayUser = System.getenv('BINTRAY_USER') // Or get it from a file? bintrayApiKey = System.getenv('BINTRAY_APIKEY') // Or get if from a file?

     licenseUrl = "http://www.opensource.org/licenses/MIT" // Or whatever license you use
     licenseName = "The MIT License" // Or whatever license you use